Antynea/grub-btrfs/README.md

 ```

 ##### 💼 Snapshots not in `/.snapshots`
-NOTE: This works also for Timeshift versions < 22.06, the path to watch would be `/run/timeshift/backup/timeshift-btrfs/snapshots`.

 By default the daemon is watching the directory `/.snapshots`.
 If the daemon should watch a different directory, it can be edited with
 ```bash
 sudo systemctl edit --full grub-btrfsd